Darstib/blog/docs/note/other/ADS_problems.md

 > [!QUESTION]
 >
-> Let u be an internal node in a red black tree.
+> (multi) Let u be an internal node in a red black tree.
 Suppose that one child of u is an internal node v, and the other is an external node (NIL).
 Which of the following statements are correct?
 >
 > A.u must be red.
 B.u must be black.
 >